-This removes the need for your staff to handle sensitive financial data, ensuring PSI DSS compliance is met, and takes away the liability for any later chargebacks.
+This removes the need for your staff to handle sensitive financial data, ensuring PSI DSS compliance is met and takes away the liability for any later chargebacks.
 Payments can be processed quickly and efficiently, and your records updated immediately.
-This kind of service is especially useful for businesses which wish to continue to meet compliance regulations and ensure that data security is maintained now that their customer service teams are working from home.
+This kind of service is especially useful for businesses that wish to continue to meet compliance regulations and ensure that data security is maintained now that their customer service teams are working from home.

 Would your company benefit from being able to take credit card payments over the telephone - without the need for the customer to read out their confidential details?

-NO integration required - Quick - Easy to implement - Low cost solution - FULLY PCI DSS compliant
+NO integration required - Quick - Easy to implement - Low-cost solution - FULLY PCI DSS compliant